 We may use the information we collect from you when you register, make a purchase, sign up for our newsletter, respond to a survey or marketing communication, surf the website, or use certain other site features in the following ways:

-You can choose to have your computer warn you each time a cookie is being sent, or you can choose to
+You can choose to have your computer warn you each time a cookie is being sent, or you can

 turn off all cookies.
 You do this through your browser (like Internet Explorer) settings.
-Each browser is a little
+Each browser is a

 different, so look at your browser's Help menu to learn the correct way to modify your cookies.